-The definition of "marriage" is a matter of state law; state law determines who is and who is not married.201 State law also defines the rights that spouses have with respect to their property and income The Tax Formula:
+The definition of "marriage" is a matter of state law; state law determines who is and who is not The Tax Formula:

-(gross income) MINUS deductions named in § 62 EQUALS (adjusted gross income (AGI)) MINUS (standard deduction or itemized deductions) MINUS (deduction for "qualified business income") EQUALS (taxable income)
+- →MINUS (standard deduction or itemized deductions) - →MINUS (deduction for "qualified business income")

-Compute income tax liability from tables in § 1(j) (indexed for inflation) \rightarrow MINUS (credits against tax)
+Compute income tax liability from tables in § 1(j) (indexed for inflation) MINUS (credits against tax)

-before, during, and after the marriage.
+married.
+199 State law also defines the rights that spouses have with respect to their property and income before, during, and after the marriage.
 State law governs adoptions and so is determinative of who is a "child" of the taxpayer.
 State (or local) law also governs the placement of foster children.
 State law defines the obligations that family members have towards each other - notably that parents have obligations of support for their children up to a certain age.
 This may affect whether one person is a dependent of a taxpayer.

 We already know that the filing status "married filing jointly" implies that married persons are in fact one taxpaying unit, whether one or both contribute to its taxable income.
 The fact that a taxpayer provides financial support to a person other than a spouse may give that other person the tax status of "dependent" and entitle taxpayer to a reduction of his tax liability.
 Section 151 gives (gave?) taxpayer a deduction of a fixed exemption amount for each of the taxpayer's dependents.
-The Tax Cuts and
+The Tax Cuts and Jobs Act for tax years 2018 to 2025 fixes the exemption amount at zero. § 151(d)(5)(A).
+However, for the same years § 24 provides credits for dependents other than spouses.
+We learn shortly that whether one is a dependent of taxpayer usually turns on the existence of a family relationship.
+Moreover, § 32 conditions one level of the earned income credit on taxpayer having one more qualifying child.

-201 States may not deny same-sex couples the right to marry.
+199 States may not deny same-sex couples the right to marry.
 See Obergefell v.
 Hodges, 576 U.S. 644, 675-76, (2015) (fundamental liberty as well as Due Process and Equal Protection rights).